cldf-datasets/barlowhandandfive/maps/README.md

 ## Is distinctness due to lexical replacement or phonological change?

-For those languages that lack colexification, i.e. languages with value ‘lexically distinct’ for parameter ‘Is there colexification?’, values for this parameter are ‘lexical replacement’ or ‘phonological change’.
-However, some languages exhibit both lexical replacement and (partial) colexification; this is possible when there has been replacement of both ‘hand’ and ‘five’ such that the new forms are (partially) colexified: these cases are indicated by rows in ValueTable with an empty value and a comment “(recolexification)”.
+For those languages that lack colexification (i.e., languages with value “lexically distinct” for parameter “Is there colexification?”), values for this parameter are “lexical replacement” or “phonological change”.
+However, some languages exhibit both lexical replacement and (partial) colexification; this is possible when there has been replacement of both ‘hand’ and ‘five’ such that the new forms are (partially) colexified: these cases are indicated by rows in the ValueTable with an empty value and a comment “(recolexification)”.

 &nbsp; | Value | Count | Description
 --- | --- | ---:| ---